I’m back!

 I never had a beeper.
 I never had a brick phone.
 I never had the latest technological gadgets.
 But one day I suddenly had a cell phone.
 My ex-wife gave me one.

-I actually had a cell phone before most people.
+I had a cell phone before most people.
 Some people were really impressed that I had a cell phone.
 People could reach me wherever I was, which was both good and bad.
 However, I prefer to communicate via e-mail rather than talk on the telephone.
 A few people would call me, but mostly my ex would call me to see where I was.
 She would call and almost immediately ask, “Where are you?”
 Invariably, I would answer, “I’m at work,” “I’m at school,” or “I’m upstairs.
 I never left the house.”
 I felt like a parolee with an electronic home monitoring device.

-The cell phone is a wonderful invention that I can live without and I haven’t had one for years now.
-With a cell phone you lose all of your privacy.
+The cell phone is a wonderful invention that I can live without, and I haven’t had one for years now.
+With a cell phone you lose all your privacy.
 I mean, everyone may contact you anytime, anyplace.
 If you give everyone your cell phone and home phone numbers, they call your cell phone first instinctively.
 You’re always available to everyone at all hours of the day.
 With a landline telephone, I would never answer the phone when I was showering, on the toilet, or away from the house.
 When I first had my cell phone, I always answered no matter where I was.
 I felt as if I was tethered by an electronic leash.

-I’ve been living cell-phone free and happily for three years now.
+I’ve been living cellphone free and happily for three years now.